fooltowise/NeroNotes/Nero's Notes/Why options are usually a bad compensation scheme.md

+# Why Options are usually a bad compensation scheme

 **Options don't mean alignment of interests with shareholders, and may even lead to more risk taking.**

 Ironically, the rhetoric about options frequently describes them as desirable because they put managers and owners in the same financial boat.
 In reality, the boats are far different.
 No owner has ever escaped the burden of capital costs, whereas the holder of a fixed-price option bears no capital cost at all.
 An owner must weigh upside potential against downside risk; an option holder has no downside.